Prolonged Grief Disorder, Depression and Sense of Coherence in College Students

 Abstract

-Findings: The results of this study indicated that depression was significantly and positively correlated with prolonged grief (r = 0.75, p < 0.001), while sense of coherence was significantly and negatively correlated with prolonged grief (r = -0.55, p < 0.001).
-Additionally, a significant negative correlation was found between sense of coherence and depression (r = -0.27, p < 0.001).
+Findings: The results indicated that depression was significantly and positively correlated with prolonged grief (r = 0.75, p < 0.001), while sense of coherence was significantly and negatively correlated with prolonged grief (r = -0.55, p < 0.001).
+Additionally, a significant negative correlation was found between sense of coherence and depression (r = -0.27, p < 0.001). : The findings also revealed that the variables of depressive disorder and sense of coherence could jointly explain 83% of the variance in prolonged grief disorder.

-Conclusion: The findings also revealed that the variables of depressive disorder and sense of coherence could jointly explain 83% of the variance in prolonged grief disorder.
-It appears that the level of sense of coherence plays a significant role in navigating the mourning process and in either preventing or contributing to the development of prolonged grief disorder.
+Conclusion: Tis findings show that the level of sense of coherence plays a significant role in navigating the mourning process and in either preventing or contributing to the development of prolonged grief disorder.
 Accordingly, a low sense of coherence is associated with an increased likelihood of experiencing prolonged grief disorder.

 Keywords